 “Beauty reminds us of an Eden we have never known, but somehow know our hearts were created for.”
 This quote from Stasi Eldrigde epitomizes why I was drawn to a career in photography: as a means of capturing the beauty that surrounds me.
 I got a degree in photography to learn how to most effectively share this beauty so that others may be as captivated as I am when I look around at God’s creation.
 When I am taking pictures of a newborn baby, I see a glimpse of the perfect life that was in Eden.
 I see it in the innocence of the baby's eyes, and I hear it in every coo they make.
 Truth is, a newborn grows so fast and if you aren't careful, you'll realize you blinked and now your baby is actually a toddler.
 In the midst of being angry because your toddler can't seem to get the hang of potty training, seeing a photograph of your tiny newborn can instantly transport you back and help you remember that this too shall pass.
 You no longer have a tiny babe that needs you every moment of the day, but a child that is becoming more independent every day.
 Photographs are such a valuable way to hold on to those fleeting moments that we might otherwise forget.
 So I hope you can understand why I have this passion and allow me to show you the beauty of life the way I see it.

 If after all those stories you are still curious about me, then let me introduce you to my furbabies!
-We have a doggo named Beren and two cats, Kira and Arien.
-These three love playing together and getting into trouble!
-Beren was adopted at about 7 weeks old from a Border Collie breeder near us.
-He unfortunately has VSD and is blind in his left eye, but we love him and do our best to take care of him and his needs.
+We have two cats, Kira and Arien.
+These two love playing together and getting into trouble!
 Kira was adopted at about 6 months old from a Craigslist ad.
 She graciously accepted her new sister, Arien, who was abandoned at approximately a week old by a feral cat living on my parents' property, so I brought her home and raised her myself.
 It was SO much work to hand-raise a kitten that young, but I’m so glad I could save her life!
-I post pictures and occasionally some videos of Beren, Kira, and Arien on a blog just for them.
+I post pictures of our pretty kitties on a blog that was originally created for a dog we had named Beren.

 I also have had some wonderful hamsters over the years.
 My first was Tarcil who went on adventures, wore costumes, and was friends with my previous cat, Penny.
 They were quite the dynamic duo and even got to experience internet fame in their short lives since the blog I made for them attracted interest from around the world.
 I also wrote three eBooks of Tarcil’s costumes and one eBook of Tarcil and Penny’s friendship.
 They were loved by so many people, and we all miss them both so much.

-After they both passed away, I continued the hamster blog with Nenya, Narya, Vilya, Laurelin, Tarmund, Fili, and Kili.
-Of those, only Laurelin, Fili, and Kili are still with me.
-Laurelin is so calm and a natural poser like Tarcil was, so I was able to continue my tradition of Halloween Costumes with Laurelin.
-She’s quite old now, so she gets spoiled as I enjoy whatever time I have left with her.
+After they both passed away, I continued the hamster blog with Nenya, Narya, Vilya, Laurelin, Tarmund, Fili, Kili and Haleth.
+Of those, only Fili, Kili, and Haleth are still with me.
 Fili and Kili are ridiculously difficult for me to tell apart, but I have their bins labeled which helps immensely.
+Of all the hamsters I have had, Haleth was the most difficult to tame.
+She was only about 5 weeks old when I adopted her from Fort Wayne Animal Care and Control and she was terrified of everything.
+Now she's my sweet potato, aka yam.

 I have always loved animals and have been blessed to have some pretty awesome pets over the years!
 It’s just too bad that they don’t live longer!
 For those of you that are curious about the unique names of our pets, the majority of their names come from J.R.R.
 Tolkien.
 My husband and I are a wee bit obsessed. :)